pandemuliada/Exercise-1/README.md

 # Exercise-1
-A Final Project from Javascript Course Part 1
+An Exercise Project from Javascript Course Part 1